RoanokeHobby/Robots/README.md

 [Link](url) and ![Image](src)
 ```

-For more details, see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details, see the documentation for [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Contact